-“Country-house hotel: pure luxury, exceptional spa, friendly service and world-class food”
+“The ultimate country-house hotel: pure luxury, friendly service and an exceptional spa”

 - Beautifully styled accommodation - rooms, suites and lodges - with lots of places to hide away and unwind

 - Their Herb House spa is one of the very best in the country, we left our latest revisit feeling wonderful

 - ...And you can eat to suit your mood: finely in their stylish Hartnett Holder & Co restaurant or healthily in the Raw & Cured spa cafe, plus an especially good cocktail bar

 - New Forest walks and horse riding on your doorstep (borrow the Hunter Wellies), plus you're not far from the coast